Sentinel ICBM

 Note: The LGM-35A Sentinel was originally called the Ground Based Strategic Deterrent, or GBSD, in the early stages of its development.

-Nuclear deterrence is the #1 priority mission of the Department of Defense.
+Nuclear deterrence is the No. 1 priority mission of the Department of Defense.
 The nuclear deterrent underwrites every U.S. military operation on the globe—it is the backstop and foundation of our national defense and that of our allies.

 The Air Force Nuclear Weapons Center’s mission encompasses the entire lifecycle management of the Air Force’s nuclear weapon systems—acquisition, sustainment, modernization and, ultimately, disposal and demilitarization.